Mark Page (engineer)

 Mark Page (born 1956) is an American aerodynamicist and aerospace engineer.
-He is most known for his contributions to the design of UAVs and Blended Wing Body (BWB) aircraft.
+He is most known for his contributions to the design of UAVs and blended wing body (BWB) aircraft.
 He is currently the co-founder and Chief Technology Officer (CTO) at JetZero.

 Career

 Page started his career in 1980 as an aerospace engineer for McDonnell Douglas.
 There he first worked on the MDF-100 and MD-XX programs, and as head of Stability and Control on the MD-91, 92, and 94 propfan programs.
 Following this, he worked as chief aerodynamicist on the McDonnell Douglas MD-90.
-Then, after moving into the Research group, Page headed Stability and Control for NASA R&D programs including the F16XL Laminar Flow Control testbed, High Speed Civil Transport (HSCT) and Oblique Flying-Wing (OFW) programs.
+Then, after moving into the Research group, Page headed Stability and Control for NASA R&D programs including the F-16XL Laminar Flow Control testbed, High Speed Civil Transport (HSCT) and Oblique Flying-Wing (OFW) programs.
 In his last three years at the company, Mark was technical program manager on the NASA/McDonnell Douglas BWB program where he developed the modern BWB configuration with Robert H. Liebeck and Blaine Rawdon.

 From 1997 to 2000, Page worked with All American Racers in their aerodynamics department working on AAR's Champ Car program, eventually becoming their aerodynamics lead.
 Here he designed the aerodynamics for AAR's Eagle 987 and 997 Champ Cars.